-These sites must be getting thousands of queries each day from the people who want to sell photography online.
-And, you’re one of them.
+These sites must get thousands of daily queries from people who want to sell photography online.
+And you’re one of them.

-I have listed the 15 best places where you can sell photos online.
-If you see no better conversions or feel that it’d be better if you could earn a little extra while creating your own identity, then, I’d suggest you sell on your website itself.
+I have listed the 14 best places where you can sell photos online.
+If you see no better conversions or feel it’d be better if you could earn a little extra while creating your own identity, then I suggest you sell on your website.

-Create your website that flatters your skills the most, sets competitive prices, and continues to market your work.
-That’ll help you own your very own business while you sell photos online.
+Create a website that flatters your skills, sets competitive prices, and continues to market your work.
+That’ll help you own your business while selling photos online.